ncatlab/nlab-content/pages/0/4/2/0/240/content.md

 ### Strong generation

-In a well-pointed topos, the terminal object is even a [[strong generator]],
+In a well-pointed topos, the terminal object is even an [[extremal generator]],

   * equivalently: the global section functor $E(1,-)$ is a [[conservative functor]].
   * equivalently: if $f:A\to B$ induces a bijection $E(1,A) \cong E(1,B)$, then $f$ is an isomorphism.